Resilience of constituent solitons in multisoliton scattering off barriers: An explanation for the effect

+Thus, $\lambda=A/2+i v$, with velocity $v\sim \sqrt{\epsilon}$ and the norm $A\sim 1$.
+Therefore, $\Delta \lambda$ is comparable in magnitude to the velocity $v$, but is much smaller than the norm $A$.
+Thus the norm remains unaffected even as the velocity changes substantially---precisely our effect.

+The above estimate of the collision time fails when one of the consolitons has the velocity close enough to critical (i.e. between it being completely reflected and completely transmitted) to be spending a long time atop the barrier.
+But the consolitons all have different norms and thus different critical velocities.
+So the time estimate can only fail for \emph{one} of the consolitons.
+The others will therefore leave the barrier in the time $\sim 1/\sqrt{\epsilon}$, while the remaining one lingers.
+However, since it is now a single well-separated soliton, it is energetically protected from changing its norm (Appendix~\ref{allowed_loss}), and so we again have our effect.

+In summary, as the breather begins to climb the barrier, the changes in the norms of the consolitons (imaginary parts of their $\lambda$s) slowly begin to accumulate according to Eq.~(\ref{Hellmann-Feynman}).
+But the solitons will leave the barrier before their norms can change significantly---with a possible exception of exactly one of the solitons having just the right size-velocity combination to linger atop the barrier.
+But this soliton is then energetically protected from fragmenting.

+We should note that the effect persists even in regimes where some of the assumptions we made above are not valid, e.g. even when the barrier is much wider than the breather (see Fig.~\ref{Fig_combinations} in Appendix~\ref{appendix_supplementary_figures}).
+Accounting for the full range of parameters across which our effect exists is an open problem that will require further study of the IST perturbation theory \cite{Kivshar1989_763}.

 In the usual sense of the word, the process is heavily nonperturbative, since it results in a dramatic change in the shape of the field $\psi$.
-Almost all of the parameters that determine the properties of the constituent solitons substantially change as well, save for the norms.
-If we metaphorically picture the perturbation as a kind of heating up of the previously conserved (``frozen'') quantities, then we may say that the norms are ``superheated'': though one might think they should start flowing, they do not.
-And the reason is that the IST, counterintuitively, treats the soliton velocity and norm as a \emph{unit}, as the real and imaginary parts of a coordinate $\lambda$ in the ``IST space'': the magnitude of a change in $\lambda$ may be much smaller than the imaginary part of $\lambda$, while being substantial compared to the real part.
-The ``superheating'' of the norms is thus a direct manifestation of the underlying IST structure of the problem.
+Save for the norms, all of the consoliton parameters change dramatically.
+If we metaphorically picture the perturbation as a kind of `heating up' of the previously conserved (`frozen') quantities, the norms appear `superheated': though they `should' start flowing, they do not.
+The reason is that the IST, counterintuitively, treats the soliton velocity and norm as a \emph{single entity}, as the real and imaginary parts of a coordinate $\lambda$ in the `IST space' (a nonlinear counterpart to the momentum space of the Fourier transform).
+The `superheating' of the norm thus highlights the underlying IST structure.